ShinyTrinkets/docs/blogs/captain-log.md

 Anyway, for v0.2, I have to create a Changelog file and maybe a Roadmap file.
 And I'll direct people to this blog to read the history and the news.

 I started 2/3 of my goals now: Spinal is work in progress, TwoFold is work in progress.
-I haven't started Zero-F yet, but I think I won't start it this year, there's too much on my plate already...
+I haven't started Zero-F yet, but I don't think I'll start it this year, there's too much on my plate already...

 --------------------------------------------------------------------------------